 If you’re looking to lower overall healthcare costs and lessen the high deductible impact of your HDHP, an integrated HRA, also known as a group coverage HRA (GCHRA), can help.

-Overall advantages of an integrated HRA include:
+Overall advantages of an integrated HRA include the following:

 - You can keep your HDHP but provide extra benefits through reimbursement.